DamianS-eng/DamianS-eng/notes/projects/VRonLinux/01-VRonLinux.md

 ## Things to Move

-Move all these off of Aorus.
+Move all these off of the former PC.

 - Non-Steam titles
-- Steam VR Titles to ext4
+- Steam VR Titles to a drive formatted to ext4
 - Delisted or restructured titles

 ### Graphics Driver